howowi/ansible_software_installation/README.md

 # Install software to the Ansible managed nodes

-Specify the packages to be installed and ports to be opened in the config_file.yml.

-Assumption:
+Notes:
+1) The Ansible Engine is running on local machine running RedHat OS and is managing the EC2 instance via SSH connection.
-1) Oracle JDK license has changed and now it requires logging in to an Oracle account to download the pakages.
+2) Oracle JDK license has changed and now it requires logging in to an Oracle account to download the pakages.
 Hence, for the purpose of this assignment, OpenJDK-11 is used instead.
+3) For Red Hat inventory, the community version of MySQL is MariaDB so the mariadb-server package is used.
+For Ubuntu inventory, mysql-server package is used.

 ## SSH to the inventories
 1) There are several ways to configure SSH access to the inventories such as